Chart Color Schemes

 Ellenbrook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Ellenbrook, as evaluated at the Census conducted in 2016, consisted of 89.1% houses and 10.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This was similar to Perth metro's dwelling structure, which also had 89.1% houses and 10.9% other dwellings.
-Home ownership in Ellenbrook stood at 17.7%, with the remainder of dwellings either mortgaged (57.1%) or rented (25.2%).
-The median monthly mortgage repayment in Ellenbrook was $1,800 as of 2016, lower than Perth metro's average of $1,842.
-Median weekly rent in Ellenbrook was recorded at $350, compared to Perth metro's $340.
-Nationally, Ellenbrook's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Ellenbrook's dwelling structures, as per the latest Census, consisted of 89.1% houses and 10.9% other dwellings (semi-detached, apartments, 'other' dwellings), mirroring Perth metro's distribution.
+Home ownership in Ellenbrook stood at 17.7%, with mortgaged dwellings at 57.1% and rented ones at 25.2%.
+The median monthly mortgage repayment was $1,800, lower than Perth metro's $1,842.
+Median weekly rent was $350, slightly higher than Perth metro's $340.
+Nationally, Ellenbrook's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing